janwilmans/proposals/p3497_guarded_objects.md

 In multithreaded programming locking mechanisms are used to prevent concurrent access to data.
 Common practice is to create a locking mechanism, let's say an **std::mutex** alongside the **data** it is protecting.
 However, the relationship between the mutex and the data is only implied and expressed in code only by naming variables and/or 'doing it right' in all places.
 This proposal improves this by providing a way to clearly express the relationship and make it impossible to access the data without locking its associated guarding mechanism.

-Note: it has been brought to attention that synchronized_value in the Concurrency TS 2 [n4953](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4953.pdf) is solving part of the problem we are addressing in this paper.
+Note: it has been brought to attention that synchronized_value<T> in the Concurrency TS 2 [n4953](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4953.pdf) is solving part of the problem we are addressing in this paper.

 # Revision History

-## Revision 0, 11 Nov 2025
+## Revision 0, 11 November 2025

 Initial version,

-## Revision 1,  11 Februari 2025
+## Revision 1,  11 February 2025

 Added feedback from the reflector pointing out [n4953](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4953.pdf) similarities.

+## Revision 2,  13 February 2025

+Added example of passing the accessor object to functions

 ## Motivation